Table of Contents

 - Helped one institution to “better understand our challenges and critical issues, you helped us to understand our strengths and areas we should leverage to improve performance.
 As we are a culture which thrives on positive reinforcement, these were equally if not more important.”

-Most frequently questions about faculty governance consulting for higher education
+Most frequently questions about shared governance consulting for higher education

 What is shared governance?

-Shared governance is the process by various stakeholder groups within a higher education institution, (e.g., faculty, administration, and governing boards) give input and have a role in the decision-making that affect college or university policies and procedures.
+Shared governance is the process by various stakeholder groups within a higher education institution, (e.g., faculty, administration, and governing boards) to give input and have a role in the decision-making that affects college or university policies and procedures.

 When shared governance first came into being, it was a very different time in our country and in higher education.
 Back in that time, faculty were best qualified to run universities.